Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Convergence analysis

-The implicit nature of the method brings about novel challenges, such as the question of solution of a nonlinear equation at every time step and the stability analysis of the method.
-Through rigorous and careful analysis we are able to prove that fixed-point iterations yield a satisfactory means for solving the nonlinear system and derive stability and convergence results of the implicit method.
+The implicit nature of the method brings about novel challenges, such as the solution of a nonlinear equation at every time step and the stability analysis of the method.
+Through rigorous and careful analysis we are able to prove that fixed-point iterations yield a satisfactory means for solving the nonlinear system and derive stability and convergence results of the implicit method \eqref{eqn:resonance_based_midpoint_rule_u_KdV}.
 A particular strength of this approach is that no CFL condition needs to be imposed on the time-step and spatial discretisation.
-This results in a method that is truly able to resolve low-regularity solutions, unlike Runge--Kutta methods and {even exponential integrators, the latter of which for the KdV equation due to its Burgers' type nonlinearity} typically rely on the weaker CFL condition $\Delta t\lesssim \Delta x$. {In particular, to the best of our knowledge the present work is, in fact,} the first structure-preserving integrator for the KdV equation which does not require a CFL condition (cf. \cite{ascher2005symplectic,celledoni2008symmetric}).
+This results in a method that is truly able to resolve low-regularity solutions, unlike Runge--Kutta methods and {even exponential integrators, the latter of which typically rely on the weaker CFL condition $\Delta t\lesssim \Delta x$ due the Burgers type nonlinearity in the KdV equation. {In particular, to the best of our knowledge \eqref{eqn:resonance_based_midpoint_rule_u_KdV} is, in fact,} the first structure-preserving integrator for the KdV equation which does not require a CFL condition (cf. \cite{ascher2005symplectic,celledoni2008symmetric}).

-In this section we show how one may efficiently solve the implicit equation in our scheme Eq.~\eqref{eqn:resonance_based_midpoint_rule_u} with fixed-point iterations at every time step.
-In practical implementation it is found (cf. Section~\ref{sec:numerical_experiments}) that even for moderate timesteps only a small number of fixed-point iterations is required for convergence.
+In this section we show how one may efficiently solve the implicit equation in our scheme \eqref{eqn:resonance_based_midpoint_rule_u_KdV} with fixed-point iterations at every time step.
+In practical implementation it is found (cf. Section~\ref{sec:numerical_experiments}) that even for moderate timesteps only a small number of fixed-point iterates is required for convergence.
 For the analysis let us define the following map: